kcxul/PartyPulse/README.md

 ## Description

-Our application provides users with the ability to connect with other gamers with the same skill sets or playstyle.
-Users who sign up for the application are able to find and create groups.
-Users may find that they tend to syngergize better with certain players within a multiplayer game, therefore, it is essential that each user are able to join and connect with multiple groups.
-Our application aims to tackle the goal of finding friends to play with, those who are casuals, competitive, learners, or any other categories that may fit.
+Our application provides users with the ability to connect with other gamers based on what games they are wanting to find partymates for.
+Users can separate themselves within the "PartyPulse" by what teammates they are looking for.
+Gamers sometimes have a hard time finding teammates so we want to make a quick and easy experience, while also making friendships in the app, in games, and possibly real-life.
+Our application aims to tackle the goal of finding friends to play with, no matter what playstyle, region, or experience level.

 ## Features